 Reports for fall and spring course feedback projects may be accessed by EvaluationKIT administrators as soon as 7 days after grades are due and by instructors 10 days after grades are due.

-Reports for flexible format course feedback projects may be accessed by EvaluationKIT administrators 14 days after course end date and by instructors 17 days after course end date.
+Reports for flexible format course feedback projects may be accessed by EvaluationKIT administrators 14 days after course feedback end date and by instructors 17 days after course feedback end date.

 Results are not released for courses with fewer than 3 students enrolled (i.e., 1or 2 students enrolled).
 These data may be aggregated across courses by administrators using Report Builder.